lackhand/charlatan/diceThoughts.md

 The _situation_ might give advantage or disadvantage to a roll, changing the **d**is**c**ard number.
 The DM is the ultimate arbiter of the total DC.
-Usually the DC is 4, but an easier check might have DC 3 or even 2; a harder check might have DC 5 or even 6.
+**If it doesn't say otherwise, then the DC is 4**, but an easier check might have DC 3 or even 2; a harder check might have DC 5 or even 6.
 You can never have DC 1 or DC 7, which are inevitable and impossible respectively.

 The _damage recipient_ removes (or unusually adds) a number of damage dice (**b**locking them), written as "2b" or "3b".
+1d and 1b cancel each other out, 1 for 1, before the roll.
 It's ok if this reduces the size of the dice pool below 0d.
 > For instance, a small shield blocks 1b and a large shield gives 2b.